 The construction sector has been a perennial underperformer in the New Zealand economy.
 The sector’s low productivity reflects very challenging operating characteristics: order-based production, low-task repetition, and site-specific operations are all products of a market that largely deals in bespoke, complex projects requiring unique approaches.
 However, poor risk management can also play a part in low productivity through increased delays and errors, time-wasting, and ineffective problem-solving.
 Ongoing construction quality issues and high enterprise failure rates are signs that the sector is currently not managing risk as effectively as it could.

-But some parts of the construction sector appear to be doing better than others.
+Nevertheless, some parts of the construction sector appear to be doing better than others.
 The recent success of horizontal infrastructure projects (e.g. pipes, roads, and cables) such as the Northern Toll Road Gateway, Waterview Project, and Christchurch Infrastructure Recovery are in contrast to ongoing challenges faced by the vertical construction sector (e.g. buildings).

 Building risk management strategies into the vertical construction sector (Final report)